thejeshgn/dna/README.md

 DNA
 ===
-I have blogged about my [intentions behind uploading](http://thejeshgn.com/2013/09/15/my-dna-is-out/) my DNA to the interent.
-Its probably a better place start with.

-The same genome data is available at [OpenSNP](http://opensnp.org/users/1258) if you prefer to use that.
-OpenSNP also has some phenotypes.
-I will keep the profile and related info up to date.

 This git repository will also contain my experiments (code, visualizations, reports) along with the raw genome data.

-So if you just want raw data then look into genome folder.
+HOME
+====
+Please visit [My DNA Project page](http://thejeshgn.com/dna/) for all the information and latest updates.
+You will also find links to all other stuff related to my DNA.

 GPG Signing of Repo
 ===================